 Before an application will be considered, the applicant must provide a current enhanced disclosure certificate.
 In this context "current" means less than three months old.
-DBS certificates are ordinarily applied for through the Council's licensing unit however a certificate obtained elsewhere will be acceptable if it is less than three months old and has been processed in relation to both the child and adult workforce employment position (this is specified on the certificate)
+DBS certificates are ordinarily applied for through the Council's licensing unit however a certificate obtained elsewhere will be acceptable if it is less than three months old and has been processed in relation to both the child and adult workforce employment position (this is specified on the certificate).

-It should be noted that the Disclosure and Barring Service send the certificate to the applicant direct.
-The original certificate must be produced to the Licensing Service to progress the application.
+The DBS send the certificate to the applicant direct the applicant is required to produce the original certificate to the Licensing Service to progress the application.